3 physicists share Nobel Prize for work on quantum science

 STOCKHOLM (AP) — Three scientists jointly won this year's Nobel Prize in physics on Tuesday for their work on quantum information science that has significant applications, for example in the field of encryption.

-Alain Aspect, John F. Clauser and Anton Zeilinger were cited by the Royal Swedish Academy of Sciences for "pioneering quantum information science.”
+Frenchman Alain Aspect, American John F. Clauser and Austrian Anton Zeilinger were cited by the Royal Swedish Academy of Sciences for discovering the way that particles known as photons can be linked, or “entangled,” with each other even when they are separated by large distances.

 “Quantum information science is a vibrant and rapidly developing field," said Eva Olsson, a member of the Nobel committee.
 “It has broad and potential implications in areas such as secure information transfer, quantum computing and sensing technology.”